Convert Cups of Sugar to Pounds

 How to Convert Cups of Sugar to Pounds

-To convert a cup measurement to a pound measurement, multiply the sugar by the conversion ratio.
-One cup of sugar is equal to 0.440925 pounds, so use this simple formula to convert:
+Since one cup of sugar is equal to 0.440925 pounds, you can use this simple formula to convert:

-The sugar in pounds is equal to the cups multiplied by 0.440925.
+The sugar in pounds is equal to the sugar in cups multiplied by 0.440925.

 While experts usually suggest measuring dry ingredients by weight since it's more accurate, some recipes call for ingredients by volume and many of us don't have a scale when we need one.
 Because the density of different types of sugar vary, it may not be obvious how to convert between a weight and volume measurements.

 This table shows the approximate volume measurement for various weights of sugar, by type to help with the conversion.

 |0.5 lb||1 1/8 c||1 1/8 c||1 3/4 c||3/4 c|

 |0.75 lb||1 2/3 c||1 2/3 c||2 3/4 c||1 1/3 c|

 |1 lb||2 1/4 c||2 1/4 c||3 2/3 c||1 3/4 c|